 Our management team and supervisory employees play a key role in our commitment to ethics and compliance.
-We expect these, and all, employees to lead by example.
-This means:

-- " Creating and maintaining a culture of integrity at all times. - " Making ethical behavior a priority. - Maintaining a work environment where employees feel comfortable asking questions and raising potential concerns about ethics and compliance.
+We expect members of our management team and supervisory employees to lead by example and create and maintain a culture of integrity at all times.
+This means making ethical behavior a priority.
+It also means maintaining a work environment where employees feel comfortable asking questions and raising potential concerns about ethics and compliance.

-RESPECT OUR COLLEAGUES AND BUSINESS PARTNERS

-Appreciate the diversity of our colleagues and everyone with whom we work.
+Respect our colleagues and business partners

-Strive to maintain a professional and supportive work environment.

-Consider the safety and well-being of our employees and customers in our day-to-day business activities.

-Speak up with any concerns about the way you or others are being treated.

-Exercise care when handling personal information and data of each other and our customers and business partners.
+- Appreciate the diversity of our colleagues and everyone with whom we work. - Strive to maintain a professional and supportive work environment. - Consider the safety and well-being of our employees and customers in our day-to-day business activities. - Speak up with any concerns about the way you or others are being treated. - Exercise care when handling personal information and data of each other and our customers and business partners.

-Q: Does harassment always have to be sexual in nature?

-A: No. Harassment includes any type of behavior that makes an individual feel uncomfortable and includes bullying, threatening remarks, negative stereotyping, or other negative treatment based on characteristics that are protected by applicable law.
+Our goal is a safe work environment that is free from discrimination and harassment."